Koppitsch

 Neuberg

-Neuberg vineyard is a rocky limestone hill in the north west of the town and belongs to the Leithaberg Mountains.
-With scant top soil, there is a large proportion of limestone fragments close to the surface (and some schist).
-The vines are approximately 60 years old here.
+Neuberg vineyard is a rocky limestone hill in the north-west of the town and belongs to the Leithaberg Mountains.
+With scant topsoil, there is a large proportion of limestone fragments close to the surface (and some schist).
+The vines are approximately 65 years old and Neuberg is the vineyard which produces the top cuvees, Perspektive Weiss and Perspektive Rot.

 Prädium & Hutweide

 Both Prädium and Hutweide are located on the plateau above the lake.
-The soils are sandy on the top with an intense layer of rubble underneath, large gravel / river stones from the ancient Danube river.
+The soils are sandy on the top with a layer of rubble underneath, large gravel/river stones from the ancient Danube river.
 The vineyards were planted between 1988 and 2002, the land in its heyday was used for grazing livestock

 Schafbühl

-All grapes are hand harvested and fermentation is only with indigenous yeast.
-In the cellar they use old barriques and demi-muds of acacia wood, fibreglass and stainless steel tanks.
-The reds are de-stemmed, although as Maria likes to say "it's an old de-stemmer so maybe only 90% of the grapes are really de-stemmed!"
+Grapes are hand harvested and fermentation is only with indigenous yeast.
+In the cellar they use old barriques and 500 litre acacia, fibreglass and stainless-steel tanks.
+The reds are de-stemmed, although as Maria likes to say, "it's an old de-stemmer so maybe only 90% of the grapes are really de-stemmed!"

 Until 1921 Burgenland was a German-speaking part of the Hungarian monarchy.
 In homage to this history of Hungarian culture, several of the Koppitsch wines have Hungarian names: 'Homok' (sand), 'Rosza' (Pink) and 'Ret' (grassland).